DeForest Kelley: Later career

-In 1971, he appeared in Room 222 as Matt Silverton, a student's father.

 In a TLC interview done in the late 1990s, Kelley joked that one of his biggest fears was that the words etched on his gravestone would be "He's dead, Jim".
 Kelley's obituary in Newsweek began: "We're not even going to try to resist: He's dead, Jim".
 He stated the year before his death that his legacy would be the many people McCoy had inspired to become doctors; "That's something that very few people can say they've done.
 I'm proud to say that I have".
 In 1991, Kelley received a star on the Hollywood Walk of Fame.
 In 1999, shortly before he died, he was awarded a Golden Boot award for his contribution to the genre of Western television and movies.

 Personal life

-Kelley married former actress Carolyn Charlotte Meagher Dowling in 1945, exchanging two 25-cent Indian rings.
-They met in 1942 when both were actors in a play and remained married for nearly 55 years until Kelley's death, living in a humble one-story ranch house in Sherman Oaks, California.
-The couple, who had no children, "were the most loving couple you've ever seen in your life," said Star Trek's Majel Barrett.
+Kelley met actress Carolyn Dowling in 1942 when both were actors in a play.
+They married in 1945, exchanging two 25-cent Indian rings, and remained married for nearly 55 years until Kelley's death, living in a one-story ranch house in Sherman Oaks, California.
+The couple, who had no children, "were the most loving couple you've ever seen in your life," said Star Treks Majel Barrett.
+The couple were also famous animal lovers.
+While they had no children, they did adopt some animals, most famously Myrtle the Turtle and a half Schnauzer/half Poodle named Cheers.